getodk/web-forms/README.md

 With ODK Web Forms, you can define forms with powerful logic using the spreadsheet-based [XLSForm standard](https://docs.getodk.org/xlsform/).
 Use [our Vue-based frontend](/packages/web-forms/) or build your own user experience around [the engine](/packages/xforms-engine/)!

+You can try a preview [on the ODK website](https://getodk.org/web-forms-preview/).

 > [!IMPORTANT]
 > ODK Web Forms is currently pre-release.
 We don't yet guarantee that its interfaces are stable and it is missing many features that are available in XLSForm form definitions.